Gajol/IT-Notes/Notes/Quotes.md

 My favorite things in life don’t cost any money.
 It’s really clear that the most precious resource we all have is time. – Steve Jobs

 Wisdom the Wisdom the difference between the things we can change, the things that we can't and the things that we shouldn't.

+John Madden [NFL], "3 rules, not many, since others had nothing to do with what we are trying to accomplish.
+1) be on time, 2) pay attention and 3) play like hell."